scriptPilot/app-framework/docs/software.md

 ### .editorconfig file

 The *.editorconfig* file will be created / updated automatically.
-You can configure it in the *config.json* file.
+You can configure it in the *config.json* file after App Framework installation.
 To write a line without value, for example `[*]`, assign value `null`, else assign the value as string or number.

 Example: